Homer vs. Lisa and the 8th Commandment: Plot

 After seeing Ned Flanders reject an offer from a crooked cable man for a $50 illegal cable hookup, Homer chases after the cable man and takes the offer.
 The Simpsons like the new channels and spend hours watching them.
-However, Lisa is suspicious about the cable hookup, and after a Sunday school lesson about the existence and nature of Hell, she fears that Homer is violating the Eighth of the Ten Commandments — "Thou shalt not steal" — and will go to Hell when he dies.
+However, Lisa is suspicious about the cable hookup, and after a Sunday school lesson about the existence and nature of Hell, she fears that Homer is violating the Eighth of the Ten Commandments—"Thou shalt not steal"—and will go to Hell when he dies.

 After seeing other examples of common thievery everywhere, Lisa visits Reverend Lovejoy.
 He dissuades Lisa from reporting her father's illegal cable hookup to the police since the Fifth Commandment states one must "honor thy father and thy mother", but instead advises her to lead by example and refuse to watch programs via the cable hookup.
-Marge pleads with Homer to either cut the cable or pay for it, but he refuses.
+Marge pleads with Homer to either disconnect the cable or pay for it, but he refuses.
 However, after the cable man offers to sell him a stolen car stereo and attempts to break into Ned's house, Homer barricades his windows in fear.
-Bart one evening discovers a porn channel called "Top Hat Entertainment" and despite fear of punishment from Homer who unfortunately spots him watching it, Homer lets Bart off with a warning telling him not to watch the channel again.
+Bart one evening discovers a porn channel called "Top Hat Entertainment", despite fear of punishment from Homer, who spots him watching it.
+Homer lets Bart off with a warning, telling him not to watch that channel again.
 Bart pretends to agree to this and behind Homer's back charges the neighborhood children 50 cents to watch the cable porn channel, but just as it begins Homer catches him and sends him to his room as punishment.

 Homer invites his co-workers and bar buddies to watch Drederick Tatum fight for the World Heavyweight Championship during a cable-TV boxing match.
 Unfortunately for Homer, Mr. Burns also finds out and decides to attend the gathering to watch the match.
+Whilst preparing for the viewing party, Homer is forced to hastily hide items he stole from some of his guests, namely office supplies from the Springfield Nuclear Power Plant and beer mugs from Moe's.
 When Lisa announces she will boycott the screening, Homer banishes her to the lawn, where she is joined by Marge and Maggie.
 Eventually Homer's conscience bothers him and he begrudgingly chooses not to watch the fight, dragging Bart outside with him.
 When his friends leave, Homer hesitantly cuts the cable hookup over Bart's objections.
+However, he ends up cutting off power to his neighborhood while trying to find the right wire to cut the cable.